jbsparrow/CyberDropDownloader/docs/reference/configuration-options/authentication.md

 <summary>GoFile</summary>

-If you decide to pay for GoFile Premium (faster downloads, etc) you can provide your API key to Cyberdrop-DL in order for the program to use it.
+If you decide to pay for GoFile Premium (faster downloads, etc.) you can provide your API key to Cyberdrop-DL in order for the program to use it.

 ## `api_key`